Consensas/information-passport/docs/Signing.md

-# ConsensasRSA2021 signing standard
+# Signing and Verification: ConsensasRSA2021

 The ConsensasRSA2021 is based on W3C's [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs/).
-The core difference is that ConsensasRSA2021 does not depend on *Linked Data* or JSON-LD, though it should be fully compatible with it
+The core difference is that ConsensasRSA2021 **does not** depend on Linked Data or JSON-LD, though fully compatible with it.

 ## Details
 ### Canonical JSON